calra123/DAA-DS-Lab-Codes/README.md

 # DAA-DS-Lab-Codes

-This repository consists of different algorithms and their implementation taught in IVth semester of IPG degree of ABV-IIITM Gwalior.
+This repository consists of different algorithms and their implementation taught in IVth semesterof Design And Analysis (DAA) as well as Data Structure (DS) courses of IPG degree of ABV-IIITM, Gwalior.

 Steps to contribute:
 You can open PR's if you find base cases for which the given code doesn't work.